dronekit/dronekit-python/docs/guide/vehicle_state_and_parameters.rst

 Only the :py:attr:`Vehicle.mode <droneapi.lib.Vehicle.mode>` and :py:attr:`Vehicle.armed <droneapi.lib.Vehicle.armed>`
 attributes can be written.

-The attributes are set simply by assigning a value, and then calling :py:func:`Vehicle.flush() <droneapi.lib.Vehicle.flush>` to force DroneKit to send outstanding messages.
+The attributes are set by assigning a value.
+Calling :py:func:`Vehicle.flush() <droneapi.lib.Vehicle.flush>` then forces DroneKit to send outstanding messages.

 .. code:: python